AemikaChow/DATASOURCE/README.md

 # DATASOURCE for *fAshIon* :thought_balloon:

-This is a summary.
-We reviewed all  (to our best knowledge) fashion-related papers in the past decade and recorded the datasets been used.
+This is a **summary**.
+We reviewed all  (to our best knowledge) fashion-related papers in the past decade and recorded the datasets had been used.
 The numbers to describe the dataset is faithfully followed its original paper.
+The webpage is organized as:

+Sections are defined according to the types of data, *e.g.* if you want clothing segmentation information, you can see Section 0. parsing to find annotated data.
+If you want to obtain some attributes, you can see Section 1. attribute.
+We present the type of attributes (*e.g.* brand, style, date, review, comment, neckline, color *etc*), the number of images, potential tasks, type of images (*e.g.* product image, model image, which view, *etc*) for a quick check.

-:pig: means the dataset can be found
+:pig: means the dataset can be found.
+If you find the dataset helpful, please kindly cite it in your paper~

-We uniformed the words decribe the fashion concept.
+Meanwhile, for consistency, we uniformed the words decribe the fashion concept.
 - &nbsp;**Silhouette** (shape, cut, fit): the shape of a garment, *e.g.* H line, A line *etc*;
 - &nbsp;**Material** (fabric): the material made a garment, *e.g.* chiffon, lace *etc*;
 - &nbsp;**Print** (pattern, texture): the surface design of a garment, *e.g.* checks, dotted *etc*;